dustingetz/dustingetz.github.io/pages/Minimum Viable Plan = Risk Mitigation + Goal Invalidation.md

 	- force them to break the plan so that it strengthens the plan
 	- much of the time the way you invalidate the plan is by establishing some sort of metrics that you can judge success or failure by. that tends to fall out of this exercise.
 		- e.g. I know the goals are wrong if I can't get Customer Pilot to be satisfied if we can't withdraw our paid services.
-- Warning: CEO is his own lieutenant wrt GTM, so "goal invalidation" is a tough mental exercise. public:: true
+	- Warning: CEO is his own lieutenant wrt GTM, so "goal invalidation" is a tough mental exercise.
+- Communicate action plan to stakeholders in the context of the Apex Strategy id:: 63d42168-bb90-44f8-8832-9fec4b780760
+	- stakeholders = investors, employees, customers
+	- You need to have a solid story that:
+		- explains what you're doing
+		- simple enough that anyone can understand
+		- and they can understand their role in the plan public:: true